tropicbliss/chester/README.md

 ![](assets/withoutcovid/results.png)

 ## Is the model open source?
-No it is not.
-There are way better models out there anyway.
-Notably, this model is trained on low resolution images of 640px in length and breadth, while radiologists will typically examine radiographies of way higher resolution (+2000px).
-This is merely created for educational purposes.
-Training with images of greater resolutions require time and money, two things I do not have much of.
-To compensate for that, I applied random scaling during image augmentation to hopefully preserve some of the details.
+No it is not, there are way better models out there anyway.
+Crucially, this model is trained on low resolution images of 1024px in length and breadth while radiologists will typically examine radiographies of much higher resolutions (+2000px).
+As this is merely created for educational purposes, I do not feel like spending too much time and money on this endeavour.